brownt47/R-For-Data-Science-Solutions/Chapter 3.9.1 Solutions.md

   coord_polar(theta="y") +
-  labs(caption="this is a poorly made pie chart")+ labs(x="X marks the spot on this axis") + labs(title = "Best Pie chart in the world", subtitle="title not meant to be taken seriously")
+  labs(caption="this is a poorly made pie chart")+ labs(x="X marks the spot on this axis") + labs(title = "best Pie chart in the world", subtitle="title not meant to be taken seriously")
 ```
   ![image](/images/Exercise3.9.1.2a.png)